 Personally, football has routinely proved the most helpful tool in explaining potentially confusing life situations.
 Those explanations may also be uncomfortable, or even embarrassing, but there is always an explanation.
 Where else does this Band-Aid we call life offer that?

 Example; spot on tie.
 Ties flop about ceaselessly.
 If that’s not asking for it, I don’t know what is.
 Begging to be stained, or grabbed, they flop—like campers in the low post.
 That’s probably why women refuse to wear them.
 They know better.
 Men’s ties represent brute stupidity.
 In reality, ties are slipknots.
 Who provides their own slipknot, ripe and ready for yanking?

 The Authority Handle.
-Whoever holds the grip, holds the authority.
+Whoever holds the handle has the authority.

 Yes.
 Very expensive ties can look great, that is until your lunch-tongue lizard lolls and large white blots swim through your view screen.
 Spot.
 Bad luck lunch.
 One explanation done, sort of.
 O.K.
 With a firm grasp around your neck handle, what else does a mugger need, other than that quick minute of your time?

 “Bam.”
 He closes one of your eyes with a snap right, using your convenient neck strip to keep you in close.
 “Bam-bam.”
 A double-tap to the nose.
 Now you have a very convincing explanation.
 The obvious spot on your handle is blood, your ruby blood.